doars/doars/packages/doars/README.md

 Return whether the template should be added to the document.
 The directive's value should be a function expression.
 If the result is truthy then the element will added to the document otherwise.
-If the result was previously truthy and is not anymore then the element added by the directive will be removed.
+If the result was previously truthy and is not any more then the element added by the directive will be removed.
+Alternatively a promise can be returned.
+After it has been resolved its truthiness will be checked and the directive will update then.
 The directive can only be used on a [`template`](https://developer.mozilla.org/docs/Web/HTML/Element/template) element.